"We can audit any company, anywhere, of any size." – ICE Special Agent Brad Bench

 The U.S. Immigration & Customs Enforcement (ICE) is going all-out in its "bold new audit initiative" to crack down on employers who violate immigration laws.
 Administrative I-9 audits and on-site inspections are ICE's tools of choice.

 Total fines handed out by ICE are now 13 times higher than in 2009.
 A Pennsylvania company was hit with the largest-ever immigration penalty – $95 million.
 Plus, ICE has made a big effort to publicly emphasize its criminal investigations of employers that hire undocumented workers.
-In just one year, ICE arrested 238 corporate executives, managers and even HR professionals.
+In one recent year, ICE arrested 238 corporate executives, managers and even HR professionals.

 Strict compliance with the often-confusing I-9 rules is your only defense against serious monetary penalties and criminal arrests.